All Episodes

 Well, it's not his fault.

-It's not you know what Larry wants to do next?
+You know what Larry wants to do next?

 He wants to go on a comedy tour.

-Well, you could arrange it for him, but you know.
+Well, you could arrange it for him, but, you know.

 That's the interesting thing about it.